cis241-w21/class-material/minilabs/minilab12.md

    format will be a single line with 2 integers, nrows and ncols, respectively.
-The following lines will contain the elevation for a specific cell in the map, input one per line in row major format.
+The following lines will contain the elevation for a specific cell in the map, with each row as it's own line of space separate integers.

    Example:
    ```
    3 4
    1 5 3 2